eweill/DeepROAD/PalmettoInstall.md

 We can now start to build darknet (with the provided modified Makefile).
 We want to `make` CU-Darknet so that all object files and dependencies are built successfully.
 The Makefile defaults to using CUDa and cuDNN, however, not using OpenCV.
 If you would like to use OpenCV, simply modify the Makefile to read `OPENCV=1` instead of 0.
 Conversely, to use the CPU-only (no-gpu) version of darknet either change the CUDA and CUDNN flags to 0 or compile with them set to 1 and use the -nogpu flag with executing ./darknet.

-	# Copy the Palmetto Makefile, make the darknet executable and other object files need,
+	# Copy the Palmetto Makefile, make the darknet executable and other object files needed,
-	and return to original directory.
+	# and return to original directory.
 	cd /scratch2/${USER}/DeepROAD/CU-Darknet; cp Makefile.palmetto Makefile; make; cd -

 If there are no errors, it should have compiled correctly.
 Now try running darknet.